JiaGUO1997/Bathymetry/README.md

 └── README.md # Project documentation
 '''
 </pre>
-We recommend using Python 3.12.7 netCDF4 should in installed for the charge of the geodetic data ending with nc
+We recommend using Python 3.12.7 with pytorch

+netCDF4 should in installed for the charge of the geodetic data ending with .nc

+Dataset used:

 Single-beam ship-borne bathymetry is available at https://www.ncei.noaa.gov/maps/bathymetry/, last access: 20 February 2025